waywardphilosopher/parami/src/data/blog/Practice/2026-04-05-philosophy-as-practice-15.md

 ## Homework

-Read "mindfulness mania", and come ready to discuss it next time.
+Read "mindfulness mania" by Evan Thompson (from his book "Why I am Not a Buddhist", and come ready to discuss it next time.
 If you want to try more Ānāpānasati meditation, please do.
 Leave your thoughts, as usual, on the discussion board.